ksmai/landing-page-template/README.md

   - As a user, I can use the buttons in hero/cta section to jump to the next section
   - As a user, I can see icons/buttons popping up in sequence as I scroll to them.
   - As a user, I can hover the project images to see their detailed descriptions.
+  - As a user, I can click on project images to see a carousel.
+  - As a user, I can use the buttons or keyboard to navigate around the carousel.

 ## Development
 ```